Georgia Secretary of State Business Search, Naming and Registration

-You should start naming your business by completing a “Georgia business entity search” with the secretary of state.
-They have a helpful tool on their website that lets you
+You should start naming your business by completing a “Georgia business entity search” with the Georgia Secretary of State.
+Incfile provides an easy-to-use

 Once you’ve decided on a name for your LLC and checked business name availability, you’ll need to meet Georgia Secretary of State naming rules.
 These do vary from state to state

 — we’ve got general naming rules below, as well as naming rules specific to LLC businesses formed in GA.

 These rules typically apply to all LLCs, no matter what state they are formed in.
 You will need to pay attention to these rules, as they will influence the name you choose for

 your Georgia LLC.